 Victoria’s research interests lie in ethnic and religious segregation in the American South and legal history.

-After graduating from the University of Louisiana at Lafayette in May 2016, Victoria has been working as an administrative assistant and adjunct instructor teaching courses on American history and politics at UL Lafayette.
+After graduating from the University of Louisiana at Lafayette in May 2016 with her MA in American History, Victoria has worked as an adjunct instructor and administrator at UL Lafayette and LSU Eunice.